 Researchers at the Japanese University of Iwata claim that rooibos prevents the formation of lipid peroxidation or a process when harmful free radicals attack the nervous tissue and brain cells.

 Such activity leads to the deterioration of the outer, protective layer of the brain cells over time.
 Accumulated damage can show as degenerative brain disorders, such as Alzheimer’s and Parkinson’s disease.

-Japanese researchers cooked rooibos tea for a group of elderly rats for two years and studied the activity of their brain.
+Japanese researchers cooked rooibos tea for a group of elderly rats for 2 years and studied the activity of their brain.
 To the surprise of all, they found that there are in fact no differences in the older rats brain functioning compared to baby rats as they develop.

-On the contrary, the brain of the group who didn’t drink rooibos had normal, aging-related changes (widespread devastation of the brain tissue).
-Researchers have made it clear that preventing the collection of waste material in the brain can be attributed to the activity of rooibos tea and the active ingredients in it.
+On the contrary, the brain of the group who didn’t drink it had normal, aging-related changes (widespread devastation of the brain tissue).
+Researchers have made it clear that preventing the collection of waste material in the brain can be attributed to the activity of the tea and the active ingredients in it.

 Many people who enjoy industrially processed food suffer from a number of digestive disorders that people in other parts of the world don’t know due to healthy eating habits.
 Processed foods aren’t good for your digestive system.
 Especially pregnant women should avoid them as the effects of this type of food will affect the fetus as well.